shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-disk-drive-replacement.md

 <properties
-   pageTitle="Reemplazar un disco duro en un dispositivo StorSimple | Microsoft Azure" description="Explica cómo reemplazar una unidad de disco en un receptáculo principal de StorSimple o un receptáculo EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a disk drive on a StorSimple device | Microsoft Azure" description="Explains how to replace a disk drive on a StorSimple primary enclosure or an EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"